IBM-Bluemix-Docs/mobilepush/push_step_4_nf_adv.md

 ## Holding Android notifications
 {: #hold-notifications-android}

-When your application goes into background, you might want {{site.data.keyword.mobilepushshort}} to hold back notifications sent to your application.
+When your application goes into background, you might want {{site.data.keyword.mobilepushshort}} to hold back notifications that are sent to your application.
 To hold notifications, call the `hold()` method in the `onPause()` method of the activity that is handling {{site.data.keyword.mobilepushshort}}.

 ```
 @Override